How to Apply Loose Mineral Makeup

 Eye brows should be well groomed and defined, as well.
 If you need help, get them professionally shaped.

 2. Concealers and mineral foundation makeup are applied next.
-Concealers should be a slightly lighter shade than your complexion in order to hide any imperfections such as
+Concealers should be a slightly lighter shade than your complexion or match it, in order to hide any imperfections such as

 dark circles.
 Your foundation should match your complexion.
 Choose the shade in